moerwald/c-sharp-git-hooks/README.md

 ## Make your solution compilable via cmd-line

 In this repository [Nuke](https://nuke.build) is used to define the steps to build a .net core "HelloWorld" console app and a dummy "Helloworld" unit test project.
 The corresponding build project is located in the [build](https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects/tree/master/build) directory.
 The build project, `build.ps1` and `build.sh` were generated via the [Nuke](https://nuke.build) wizard, by calling ```nuke :setup``` on the command line. `build.ps1` acts as a proxy to the cmd-line app, which is the output of [_build.csproj](https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects/blob/master/build/_build.csproj).
 Each target defined in [Build.cs](https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects/blob/master/build/Build.cs) is proxied by the ```-target``` parameter of ```build.ps1```.

-Based on that the code can be compiled via:
+Based on that code can be compiled via:

 ```
 > .\build.ps1 -target compile